Just announced: ContentDiscovery brings performance marketing to CTV

 Content with a higher ad load can lead to higher user abandonment rates.

-Fight Ad Holes With This Trick
+Fight Ad Gaps with this Trick

 What can we take away from this data?
 Content counts.